make-or-break-it/promptu/docs/first_time_setup.md

 6. **Raise your first PR and merge it into `main` to build your infrastructure and deploy your apps** - now that all the scaffolding has been set up, it's time to add some bricks!
 Merging your first PR will deploy your application to fly.io for the first time!
 All subsequent PRs will not only deploy the latest changes to fly.io, but it will also update your infrastructure through Terraform Cloud.
 But we're not done yet - we still need to secure access to our DB!
 7. **Secure your promptu-api to MongoDB Atlas**

    1. Right now, your DB can be accessed by anyone in the world!
 We need to restrict this so only our fly.io can communicate with it.
-Find out the public IP address for the applications `feeder-api` and `db-updater` by using `flyctl ssh issue` to issue an SSH key for your fly.io aap (entering `/home/vscode/.ssh/promptu-feeder-api-fly-io` and `/home/vscode/.ssh/promptu-db-updater-fly-io` respectively as your path to store the keys if you're in a devcontainer - otherwise, you have to supply the absolute path of your `~/.ssh` directory, followed by any prefix name you want e.g. `promptu-api-fly-io`) and then run `flyctl ssh console` from within the `apps/api` directory
+Find out the public IP address for the applications `feeder-api` and `db-updater` by using `flyctl ssh issue` to issue an SSH key for your fly.io app (entering `/home/vscode/.ssh/promptu-feeder-api-fly-io` and `/home/vscode/.ssh/promptu-db-updater-fly-io` respectively as your path to store the keys if you're in a devcontainer - otherwise, you have to supply the absolute path of your `~/.ssh` directory, followed by any prefix name you want e.g. `promptu-api-fly-io`) and then run `flyctl ssh console` from within the `apps/api` directory
    2. Once inside, run the following commands in order to install `dig` and to find out your app's public IP address - record this IP address (**NOTE:** this step needs to be done because the IP address in the fly.io UI is private and not recognised by Mongo.
 So we have to get the correct IP using this step):

    ```sh
    apt update
    apt install -y dnsutils
    dig +short txt ch whoami.cloudflare @1.0.0.1
    ```

    3. Modify the IP address you retrieved from step `6.2.` so that the last octet is 0 and it has a 24 bit subnet mask.
 So for example, if your IP address is `1.2.3.4`, then it should look like `1.2.3.0/24`
    4. Save the values from `6.3.` into Terraform Cloud as a Terraform variable called `promptu_feeder_api_cidr_range` and `promptu_db_updater_cidr_range`, then perform a new run - this should whitelist only your app's IP address to MongoDB Atlas

-And you're all set!
+8. **Accessing the Promptu app** - you're all set!
 You should now be able to connect to your application from through its fly.io domain name! 🚀
+   1. Go to your app on the fly.io dashboard for the `ui` component: `https://fly.io/apps/promptu-<your-suffix>`, where `<your-suffix>` is from step `4.2.`
+   2. Find your app's URL via _Overview > Application Information > Hostname_ - it will likely be `https://promptu-<your-suffix>.fly.dev/`

 Rest assured, most of this setup only ever happens once when you create your application.
 From here on out, all of your changes will be automatically applied on merge based on the settings in your `.github/workflows` config.